DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/k8s-dce-deploy.md

 ### Install the First Master Node using kubeadm

-1. Pre-download the images for faster installation using DaoCloud's image repository
+1. Pre-download the images for faster installation using DaoCloud's container registry

     ```bash
     # Specify the Kubernetes version and pull the images
     kubeadm config images pull --image-repository k8s-gcr.m.daocloud.io --kubernetes-version=v1.25.8
     ```

-2. Initialize the first node using kubeadm (using DaoCloud's image repository)
+2. Initialize the first node using kubeadm (using DaoCloud's container registry)

     !!! note